 Arts Corps is a nationally recognized youth arts education organization that works to address the race and income-based opportunity gap in access to arts education.
-Through participation in our arts integration, out-of-school arts and teen leadership programs, youth experience the transformative power of creativity and gain a deepened belief in their own capacity to learn, take risks, persist and achieve.
+Through participation in their arts integration, out-of-school arts and teen leadership programs, youth experience the transformative power of creativity and gain a deepened belief in their own capacity to learn, take risks, persist and achieve.
 Their programs reach over 2,500 K-12 students in South Seattle and South King County each year.

 We encourage you to learn more about Arts Corps on their website.